kimadactyl/gfsc/methodology.md

  * Setting up email systems, migrating organisations to cloud storage, setting up mailing lists and CRMs, etc.
  * And of course, the design and build of the website - a complex, multifaceted job in itself.

 This clearly sets up a huge power imbalance, and requires readjustment on both sides.
+Digital strategy should be part of your overall strategy as an organisation, the two are inseperable.
+Your digital and communiations presence will influence the way your organisation thinks about itself, and vice-versa.
+Commissioning a website or other product will never be a one-off job, but a continuous part of your organisation's workflow{% sidenote mro-plan More about "MRO plans" on [A List Apart (Hillis, 2016)](http://alistapart.com/article/create-an-evolutionary-web-strategy-with-a-digital-mro-plan) %}.

 Our combined work should therefore start before technology has even been invoked.
-By focussing on our “real world” objectives, away from the immediate constraints of why
+By focussing on our “real world” objectives, away from the immediate constraints, we can focus on how anything produced together helps the problem.
+This means taking stock of the people, skills and technology already in use, and finding a path to the place you want to be.

 ## Timelines